 The rules with regard to storing invoices vary from one country to the next.
 You should therefore check to see which regulations apply for the market(s) on which you operate.
 For example, general directive 2010/45 EU applies within the European Union and states that all companies in EU Member States must store invoices in order to be able to present them for tax purposes.
 However, this general directive allows the individual Member States to apply their own national legislation.

 For this reason, it is not possible to give a universal answer to the question of how long you need to save your invoices.
-To find out more, visit the European Commission website and read the explanatory memo issued with regard to the directive.
+To find out more, visit the European Commission website.